-These shingles are durable for the price, affordable and come in many different textures and colors.
+Asphalt shingles are durable for the price, affordable, and come in many different textures and colors.
 The most common styles of asphalt shingles are the "strip" shingle or the "laminated" shingle.

 Fiberglass shingles can have these general characteristics:

 - Higher fire rating than organic varieties

 Organic mat shingles can have 40 percent or more asphalt content than fiberglass which makes them heavier, thicker, and more expensive.
 However, they are also rugged, flexible, and able to absorb more damage over time.

 The weathering side of the shingle is coated with a harder asphalt material and then embedded with special aggregate granules for a weathering surface.
 A heat-sensitive adhesive or "self-sealing strip" of mastic is then applied above the tabs, so the shingles adhere to each other once nailed in place in a staggered manner.